-Cost of Quality is the money spent or costs incurred during the project to avoid failures or to ensure quality.
+Cost of Conformance is the money spent, or costs incurred, during the project to avoid failures or to ensure quality.

 - Prevention Costs

-- It is the cost to prevent errors and develop quality products.
+- Prevention costs are the cost to prevent errors and develop quality products.

 - Eg: costs related to training, Documentation processes, Equipment etc..

 - Appraisal Costs